-Schizophrenia is a serious mental illness that is characterized by an individual experiencing a break from reality.
-Psychotic symptoms, such as auditory or visual hallucinations, delusional thoughts, and paranoia are features associated with this mental health disorder.
+Schizophrenia is a serious mental illness that features a break from reality.
+Psychotic symptoms, like hallucinations, delusions, and paranoia, are traits of this mental health disorder.

-Drug-induced schizophrenia is not usually a lasting condition, like the mental health disorder, schizophrenia is.
-Instead, it is a dangerous but temporary state through which the individual must pass.
-However, in some cases, long-term drug use can result in the development of the mental health disorder, schizophrenia.
+Drug-induced schizophrenia isn’t lasting like the mental health disorder.
+Instead, it is a harsh but temporary state through which the person must pass.
+However, long-term drug use can lead to this severe mental health disorder.

 - Muscle relaxants

 - Chemo drugs

 - Drugs for Parkinson’s disease

 How Substance Abuse Can Lead to Mental Illness

 A study published in the American Journal of Psychiatry sheds light on this issue.
 It reports that about one-third of patients with drug-induced psychosis went on to develop mental illness.